 Galileo described his view of the Pleiades, also known as the “Seven Sisters” “I have depicted the six stars of Taurus known as the Pleiades (I say six, inasmuch as the seventh is hardly ever visible) which lie within very narrow limits in the sky.
 Near them are more than forty others, invisible, no one of which is much more than half a degree away from the original six.”
 (Starry Messenger, Galileo Galilei, 1610)

 Objective: Discover that many celestial objects that are visible to the unaided eye as “blurry” areas are, in reality, composed of many stars that you cannot readily see.
 This applies to the Pleiades star cluster, a popular stargazing target for northern hemisphere observers in the late fall, winter, and spring skies.

 Activity: Observe and draw the Pleiades star cluster using low power.
 Increase to high power and notice how the clustering effect is lost due to over-magnification.

 How to find the Pleiades: The Pleiades resemble a very little dipper.
 (It is not the well-known “Little Dipper” formation of stars.)
-It can be found to the far upper right of the constellation Orion.
+It can be found to the far northwest of the constellation Orion.

 Location of the Pleiades in the early evening hours: Northern Hemisphere